naviniitk/naviniitk/README.md

 *  I'm based in Rajasthan, India
 *  You can contact me at [navin10102001@gmail.com](mailto:navin10102001@gmail.com)
-*  I'm currently working on Nesh
+*  I'm currently working on Leher
 *  I'm learning React Native Animations
 *  I'm open to collaborating on All the frontend (I love frontend)